pelagios/recogito2/README.md

 If you stick with the default settings, Recogito will automatically create an SQLite database, so there's nothing you need to do.
 However, we recommend a PostgreSQL DB for production use.

+## Running in production

+* Type `activator start` to run Recogito in production mode.
+* Be sure to set a random application secret in `conf/application.conf`.
+Play includes a utility to generate one for you - type `activator playGenerateSecret`.

 ## Current TODOs

 * In UserService, we should use Play's cache to buffer user lookups to the DB.